 Roti, also known as chapati or phulka, is a circular flatbread traditionally made with whole wheat flour (gehu).
 It is typically served with saucy curries and used as a utensil of sorts to scoop up all those flavor-packed sauces.

-This low-carb roti is a riff on tradition, offering an alternative for those who are mindful of carbs.
+This low-carb roti is a riff on tradition, offering an alternative for those who are mindful of their carbohydrate intake.

 You Might Also Like: Fail-proof recipe for Whole-wheat Roti